Aminomata/win-spolight-wallpaper-getter/README.md

 # Description

-Python script made to retrieve Windows Spotlight wallpapers
+Python script made to retrieve Windows Spotlight wallpapers downloaded on your computer

 # How to use